 Delete Elite by Ben Brohanszky is my new favourite book!
 Published just last year the title, taken from off the street, is intended as a statement.
-The book is pitched as a study of ‘conceptual graffiti’.
-It contains the stuff that doesn’t neatly fit within the street-art/graffiti binary.
+The book is pitched as a study of ‘conceptual graffiti’ and contains the stuff that doesn’t neatly fit within the street-art/graffiti binary.
 Instead it is an esoteric meander that takes the reader from the earliest roots of modern graffiti to its contemporary manifestations.
-From the Provo movement through to Néma this is a tour of wall writing on the boundary of the conventional graffiti movement.
-The whole book is meticulously referenced and footnoted throughout but also has a casual style which includes line drawings done by the author with his eyes closed.
-Continue Reading
+From the Provo movement through to Néma this is a tour of wall writing on the boundaries of the conventional graffiti movement.
+The whole book is meticulously referenced, and footnoted throughout, but also has a casual style which includes line drawings done by the author with his eyes closed.

 When I first picked up Graffiti Grrlz I thought the book might contain an argument along the lines of how women are excluded from the masculine graffiti subculture.
 Actually the book’s author, Jessica Pabón-Colón, has written a positive account of female involvement in graffiti.
 That’s not to say the book paints a completely rosy picture but that it concentrates on how women practice and contribute to graffiti in an empowering way.
 Pabón-Colón wants her book to weave the “individual stories (of female participation) into a narrative about how they navigate their experiences as a collective within the subculture”.
 Through this narrative Graffiti Grrlz provides new and original insights into graffiti.
 The book explores the activities of female writers, based on interviews with the author, and how they ‘perform’ feminism through the graffiti subculture.
 From Africa to South America, graffiti jams to graffiti collectives, digital social networks and the internet archive there’s a broad range of experiences covered.